covacidan/housekeeping/README.md

 # housekeeping

-how to run:
+how to run: \n
-update src/main/resources/application.properties with the new DB IP address cd ../../../
+update src/main/resources/application.properties with the new DB IP address \n cd ../../../

+# need to give permissions to maven to run
+chown +x ./mvnw

 docker build --tag housekeeping .